atrxial/atrxial/README.md

 ML student
 ------------------

-I've been learning code for 7 years and here is a small part of all my projects.
+I've been learning coding for 7 years and here is a small part of all my projects.

 *   🌍  I'm based in Paris
 *   ✉️  You can contact me at [janis.aiad@polytechnique.edu](mailto:janis.aiad@polytechnique.edu)